Linaro/squad/doc/api.rst

   - baseline - ID of the Build object to be used as comparison baseline.
 The default is "previous finished" build in the same project.

+- report (/api/build/<id>/report/)

+  This API accepts both GET and POST requests.

+  Provides non blocking version of 'email' API.
+Both calls will produce DelayedReport objects which cache the results of the call.
+Non blocking version ('report') is recommended as it is executed in separate process on the worker node and doesn't affect web frontend performance or memory consumption.
+Reports might be resource hungry and long running which causes webserver requests to time out.
+  Non blocking call returns immediately returning url to the cached resource.
+  Final results can be retrieved by:

+  - email notification
+  - callback notification
+  - polling the result URL - Results are completed when 'status_code' field is filled in (not None/Null)

+  'report' API has following options:

+  - output - mime type to be generated.
+Defaults to "text/plain".
+Can also be set to "text/html".
+Using HTML requires HTML part of the EmailTemplate to be defined

+  - template - ID of the EmailTemplate to be used
+  - baseline - ID of the Build object to be used as comparison baseline.
+The default is "previous finished" build in the same project.
+  - email_recipient - email address which is notified when report is ready
+  - callback - URL which SQUAD calls when report is ready.
+Call is made using POST request type.
+Call can be secured with token
+  - callback_token - token/password for securing callback.
+When "callback" option
+    is present it adds "Authorization" and "Auth-Token" headers to the HTTP POST call.
+It is recommended to send this option usig POST request to avoid password leakage.
+  - keep - number of days to keep the cached reports in the database

 With enough privileges Builds can also be created, modified and deleted using REST API with POST, PUT and DELETE HTTP requests respectively.
 This is however not recommended.